venunathan07/realtime-hybrid-chat-system/README.md

 7. WebSocket Manager broadcasts to recipient(s)
 8. Message status updated: sent → delivered → read
 9. All connected clients receive updates in real time
+10. If offline, message is queued in localStorage and auto-sent on reconnect
 ```

 ---